JoBilert/Benzinpreisanalyse/README.md

 Run the grabber on your server with `nohup python3 pricegrabber.py >grabber.log &`.
 Then run the dashboard on the using `nohup python3 dashboard.py >dashboard.log &`.

+You can also use the `start_grabbing.sh` to start both skripts.

 **Be advised: While the grabber stops after the amount of days you specified in SPAN in your `config.ini`, the dashboard will continue running until you terminate it manually.**

 Per default the dashboard can be reached under `http://<YOUR_SERVER_IP/URL>:8050`